Chicago ACT! USER GROUP

 solution is to modify the path defaults (under preferences).

-a PTA meeting in your ACT! calendar.
+schedule a PTA meeting in your ACT! calendar.
 How would you do it?
-As you know, you just can't simply enter the
+As you know, you just can't simply

-event date and time directly to the calendar screen.
-Activities need to be linked to a contact record.
-There
+enter the event date and time directly to the calendar screen.
+Activities need to be linked to a contact

-are a couple of ways to do this.
+record.
+There are a couple of ways to do this.
 The first option is to tag the event to "my record".
-Or, you might choose to
+Or, you

-create a special record for the event.
-If you enter the organization name (in this case, "PTA") under the
+might choose to create a special record for the event.
+If you enter the organization name (in this case,

 While we're on the topic of scheduling, it's worth noting that ACT! permits you to schedule